 Q: Where are the seminars?

-A: Seminars are held at the world headquarters of TestPrepGuy at 3801 South Congress Avenue, Suite 108 in Austin, Texas.
+A: Seminars are held on the campus of St. Edward’s University in Austin, Texas.

 Q: Why choose Law School Savvy over other law-school prep programs?

 A: Maybe you shouldn’t.
 Maybe you should.
 We encourage you to do what is best for YOU.
 We offer a program that is focused on arming you with practical knowledge for success in law school.
 We strive to give our students something of value, something worth every minute and every dollar.
 We built our program with extensive feedback from current and former law students and will continue to adapt to the feedback we receive.